 The Tortoise meanwhile kept going slowly but steadily and, after a time, passed the place where the Hare was sleeping.
 But the Hare slept on very peacefully, and when at last he did wake up, the Tortoise was near the goal.
 The Hare now ran his swiftest, but he could not overtake the Tortoise in time.

 The race does not always go to the swift.

 If you're ready to advance your typing practice, you can try the following activities:

 Cover your hands

 Lay a cloth napkin or dish towel over your hands so you can't view your hands or the keyboard.
 Proceed with your typing practice normally.
 This strategy can encourage you to look at your computer screen rather than your hands.
 When you discourage yourself from looking at your hands and the keyboard, you may be able to improve your speed and efficiency.
 It can also prevent injury, as you can stop yourself from straining your neck to look down at the keyboard.

 Create timing drills

 Use a timer for specific kinds of drills.
 Using the exercises above or a passage from your favorite writer as a reference, type as many words as you can in 30 seconds.
 Alternatively, you can give yourself a set amount of time to type slowly and check if you can type a passage without a single mistake.

 Seek practice material from others

-Put your typing skills to the test
+Test your typing skills

 Explore more articles